 Project Grant: Overview

 The Project Grant program is designed to capture ideas with the greatest potential to advance health-related fundamental or applied knowledge, health research, health care, health systems, and/or health outcomes.
-It supports projects with a specific purpose and a defined endpoint.
+It supports research projects proposed and conducted by individual researchers or groups of researchers in all areas of health.
 The best ideas may stem from new, incremental, innovative, and/or high-risk lines of inquiry or knowledge translation approaches.

 The Project Grant program will: